tranchikhang/ckhang/content/blog/2020/composition-over-inheritance.md

 * Inheritance occurs when a child class inherits from a parent class, and the child acquires all behaviors from the parent.
 * [Composition is a way to combine objects or data types into more complex ones](https://en.wikipedia.org/wiki/Object_composition), rather than inheriting from a base or parent class.

-### The differences between Inheritance and Composition
+### Why composition over inheritance?
-The main difference between inheritance and composition is in the relationship between objects...
+The main difference between inheritance and composition is in the relationship between objects:

-* Inheritance is an "is-a" relationship, used to design a class on what it is
+* Inheritance is an "is-a" relationship, used to design a class on **what it is**
-* Composition is a "has-a" relationship, used to design a class on what it does
+* Composition is a "has-a" relationship, used to design a class on **what it does**

-... and their effect:
+And their effects:

 * Classes and objects created through inheritance are **tightly** coupled, changing the parent (or superclass) in an inheritance relationship can cause unwanted side effects on the subclass.
 * Classes and objects created through composition are **loosely** coupled, which means you can easily change the component parts, brings more flexibility for the program.

+The primary intention of composition is to make the design more flexible.
+Your component can be easily added into object without repercussion.
+Composition also allows you to design your class where components can be replaced/modified if needed.

+More importantly, if we compare between composition and inheritance in a larger context, it would be between OOP and component oriented design.
+Both of them are not mutually exclusive concepts, so the most of the principles of the former still hold if you take the latter approach.

+For example, if your super class and subclass share the exact same implementation, then you should use inheritance in the super class to provide the implementation.
+If there are many classes that have a behavior which is shared between different hierarchies, then you should consider using interface and implement composition design.

+### How to implement component oriented design?

+Composition over inheritance is a principle, **not a design pattern**, there is no "correct" way to do it because it depends on the language.
+You can use many techniques like Interface (C#, PHP), object merging (JS) etc to achieve composition design.

+### Drawbacks

+A common drawback of composition is that method provided by component may have to be re-implemented, even if they only [delegate](https://en.wikipedia.org/wiki/Delegation_(object-oriented_programming)) or [forward](https://en.wikipedia.org/wiki/Forwarding_(object-oriented_programming)) to another function.

+Inheritance, on the other hand, does not require re-implementation of method, only when the subclass has a different behavior comparing to super class (override).

 ### An example using inheritance
-\* In this article, I will use PHP because it's my go-to language.

-\* Composition over inheritance is a principle, there is no "correct" way to do it because it depends on the language.
-You can use many techniques like Interface (C#, PHP), object merging (JS), strategy pattern etc to achieve composition design.

 **Scenario:** you are making a game.
 An action RPG game (think Diablo, Grim Dawn).

 At the beginning of the game, user can choose a class.
 This is the first version of the game, you only have 2 classes: Warrior and Wizard.

+So we have the basic implementation like this:
 ```PHP
 <?php
 abstract class BaseClass